HomeDiscoverContact

 To preserve reporting integrity, Nythy applies graduated measures — mainly through human moderation — against manifestly unfounded reports or repeatedly manifestly illegal content.

-Account suspension or termination for serious or repeated abuse (admin ban_reporter action)
+Account suspension or termination for serious or repeated abuse

 Each restrictive measure may generate a Statement of Reasons and appeal procedure (Section 7)

-— End of section 03 —Contents
+— End of section 03 —Back to contents

 Section · Chapter 4